Category: Best Heavy Bags

 Synthetic shells have come a long way over the years.
 Many of the vinyls out there today are just as durable as any other material out there.
 Vinyl covers usually have a cloth mesh backing and are designed to be extremely durable.

 Because they’re man-made they usually cost less.
 Vinyl bags will still give you a great punching experience and you might even feel better about beating them up!
 Some manufacturers give their vinyl shells fancy names or call them polycanvas.
 Basically they’re all the same material (branding works!).

 The cheapest cover material is canvas.
 It’s fairly durable but not usually the preferred material for professionals or experienced fighters.
 Canvas can be fairly stiff and rough.
 You MUST use training gloves or bag gloves at a minimum when punching on a canvas bag.

 The benefit of this material is that it makes for a really inexpensive heavy bag.
 You can pick up some canvas bags, unfilled, for less than $40 in many cases.
 But, due to our biases, and the fact that vinyl is so good now, we don’t usually recommend canvas bags.

 Best of the HEAVY

-We tested the top heavy bags available online and in stores.
-Select a category below and read the results!
+We tested the best heavy bags available online and in stores.
+Select an article category below and read the results!